 Essential trait of a great open source project:

-Leaders & processes that can advance the project while marshalling imperfect contributors gracefully.
+Leaders & processes that can advance the project while marshaling the skills of imperfect contributors gracefully.

-If I were paying people to work on my project, I'd have no qualms about judging their performance any where along a continuum of “great” to “inadequate”.
+If I were paying people to work on my project, I'd have no qualms about judging their performance.
 Contributors are NOT employees subject to performance review.
 In my projects, if someone contributes, I consider both the contribution and the contributor to be “great”.
 The contribution may not make it into the project, but it was given to me for free, so it is naturally great by that aspect alone.

 Contribution: Voluntary Gift

-Perhaps if the original posting had said, "these are the eight gifts we need" rather than saying the the gifts are traits of people we consider "great", I would not have been so uncomfortable.
+Perhaps if the original posting had said, "these are the eight gifts we need" rather than saying without these traits your gifts are inadequate, I would not have been so uncomfortable.

 A great Open Source project is one that produces a successful product and is inclusive.
-An Open Source project that produces a successful product, but is not inclusive, is merely successful.
+An Open Source project that produces a successful product, but is not inclusive, is merely successful, but will never be great.